socialc0de/refugees-welcome-app-ios/README.md

 ### To Do

-  - [ ] add app icon an start screen
+  - [ ] add app icon and start screen
   - [ ] add icons to navigation

 ### Phrasebook